Vonage/vivid-3/docs/design/appearance.md

 ---
 ## How does it work?
 Each component is using at least one appearance.
-The appearance control the colors that are set for text, fill and outline.
+The appearance controls the colors that are set for text, fill and outline.
-The 3 colors are changing according to stats (idle, hover, disabled, etc).
+The 3 colors are changing according to states (idle, hover, disabled, etc).

 ![appearance-colors](/assets/images/appearance-colors.png)